 Efficiency Rating

-With home energy costs continually rising, any way to manage consumption and save money is helpful.
-A heat pump’s actual heating efficiency is rated in several ways, and it varies depending on the type.
+Heat pump heating efficiency is rated in several ways and varies depending on the type.
 With all systems, higher numbers are better, though the best heat pumps in terms of energy efficiency also tend to cost more.

-Geothermal heat pump efficiency is rated by the Coefficient of Performance (COP) for heating and Energy Efficiency Rating (EER) for cooling.
+Geothermal heat pump efficiency is rated by the coefficient of performance (COP) for heating and energy efficiency rating (EER) for cooling.
 Respective minimums are 3.1 for COP and 17.1 for EER.

 Noise Level